serai-dex/serai/coordinator/README.md

 ## General Architecture

 Serai Coordinator uses Apache Kafka as a message bus to communicate between the processors and coordinator of the local Serai deployment.
-Through the use of Kafka topics, the coordinator can route messages to the appropriate processor.
+Through the use of Kafka topics, the coordinator can route/receive messages to/from the appropriate area of our service cluster.

 Topics:

-* `serai-observation` - Observations from the Serai blockchain.
+* `name-chain` - Observations from the Serai blockchain.
-* `chain-observation` - Observations from chains registered by the Serai Coordinator.
+* `name-serai` - Observations from chains registered by the Serai Coordinator.
-* `chain-health` - Heartbeats from the processors about health and chain health.
-* `signing` - Messages from the coordinator to processors for signing procedures.

-Within the coordinator we have managers, each manager will be responsible for one or more producers, and may be responsible for one or more consumers, all running on separate threads.
-If a manager is responsible for a consumer, it likely produces or creates its own data.
-Through initialization, the manager will create the appropriate Kafka producers and consumers, and then start them on their own threads.
-The manager will then start a supervisor thread that will monitor the health of the manager, restarting  or gracefully stopping other systems   that may have failed.
+Within the coordinator we have processes, each process will be responsible for one or more producers, and may be responsible for one or more consumers, all running on separate threads.
+Through initialization, the process will create the appropriate kafka producers and consumers, and then start them on their own threads.

 ## Core Module

 ### Requirements

-* Traits for common functionality.
-* Common types for common functionality.
 * Configuration loading and management.
 * Logger setup, management, and consumption.